The Ellen DeGeneres Show to end after 19 seasons | Curated

 The Ellen DeGeneres Show to end after 19 seasons

-After 19 seasons, the Ellen DeGeneres Show has come to a close.
+After 19 seasons, the Ellen DeGeneres Show is coming to an end.

 The decision, which was ultimately left to DeGeneres, is said to have been several years in the making.